 Extended warranty to 5 years.

-The cooling in IP21 models is ensured by natural convection only.
+In the voltage stabilisers with IP21 protection degree, cooling in is ensured by natural convection only.
 The total absence of fans (fan-free) increases the reliability of the product dramatically and makes the use of filters, which would need constant maintenance, unnecessary.

 IREM voltage stabilisers are characterized by long life, no degradation of performance over time and reduced maintenance requirements, thanks to the robustness of construction and the high quality of the materials used.

-The whole product range has a very high level of customization, both in terms of electrical characteristics as well as mechanical and aesthetic.
+The whole range of voltage stabilisers has a very high level of customization, both in terms of electrical characteristics as well as mechanical and aesthetic.
 A staff of technicians specially dedicated to “special” projects can satisfy the most demanding requests.

 SHORT DELIVERY TIMES